Domestic Waste

 Please remember, we have a closed lid and no side waste policy for domestic bins and sacks.
 All domestic waste must be presented in a container supplied by the council for collection, we do not collect loose black bags.
 We do not empty unauthorised bins and sacks.

-- Gas canisters, vapes, batteries - these should not be placed in any council waste or recycling container
+- Gas canisters, vapes, batteries - these should not be placed in any Council waste or recycling container

 - Business/commercial waste